 Teaching active and passive voice with older students?
 An active and passive voice lesson plan?
 Active passive voice activities?
 Conversation starters?

 So!
 You would like a lesson plan for active and passive voice, perhaps without active and passive voice worksheets.
 I’ve assembled the numerous ways that I’ve taught active and passive voice over the years.
 I enjoy verb voice activities, and I hope that you can take these ideas and talking points and apply them to your grammar lessons.
 I’ve found success with anchor charts, grammar sorts, videos, task cards, and authentic examples.
+My active and passive voice lesson plan never repeats itself, and after years of teaching, I’ve accumulated many teaching ideas.

 Verb voice is part of most language arts standards, and when students understand the nuances, they own a powerful tool as communicators.
 Present this language concept as a tool to students.
 You are not correcting grammar errors!
 Instead, you are empowering students with knowledge of how voice can impact a message’s meaning.
 Start the grammar lesson with a positive, upbeat message.
 Don’t introduce verb voice as a problem students must overcome.

 Plus, anytime you have a clear grammar to writing connection, you’re in luck as an English teacher.
 After students understand the definitions of active voice and passive voice, you can immediately apply the concepts to student writing.
+(That connection is probably my biggest tip as someone who enjoys teaching grammar—connect these active and passive voice activities to writing in positive ways.)

 Not only is verb voice important for writing, but it is also vital for speaking.
 Students naturally crave to understand how lessons apply to their lives.
 Understanding verb voice is a powerful tool in writing, sure.
 As a consumer, I would argue that knowing and applying voice is part of media literacy.